-Fresh Gulf shrimp "cooked" in fresh lime juice are combined with sweet tropical mango and buttery avocado in this sweet and spicy Mango Avocado and Shrimp Ceviche Tostadas recipe… It’s awesome on a tostada, and a great dip for your favorite tortilla chips!
+Fresh Gulf shrimp "cooked" in fresh lime juice are combined with sweet tropical mango and buttery avocado in this sweet and spicy Shrimp Ceviche Tostadas (aka Tostada Ceviche de Camarón) recipe...
+While my favorite way to serve this ceviche de camarones is on a crispy baked tortilla, it also makes a great dip for your favorite tortilla chips!

 I have a love affair with Gulf shrimp.
 I have always loved shrimp, but usually had to settle for farm-raised shrimp given the fact that I lived in land-locked New Mexico.
 "Home" is now McAllen, Texas, and the Gulf of Mexico is 55 miles away (as the crow flies).
 Yay! 😀

 Our occasional trips to South Padre Island always include a lunch stop at Ceviche Ceviche.
 They do just one thing (really well): Ceviche.
 Shrimp and mahi mahi are offered with a variety of fresh produce and add-ins.
 I usually have a mix of shrimp and mahi mahi and vary the add-ins.